 An L.A.
 Story

 Taylor recommended John Lautner, a local architect who once apprenticed for Frank Lloyd Wright.
-Known for his ultra-modern structures that blend into the landscape, Lautner shared Taylor’s interest in “bringing the outside in.”
-Some of Southern California’s most famous midcentury houses were his designs, including the 'Chemosphere' in the Hollywood Hills and the futuristic bachelor pad in James Bond: Diamonds are Forever.
+Known for his ultra-modern structures that blend into the landscape, Lautner shared Taylor’s interest in bringing the outside in.
+Some of Southern California’s most famous midcentury houses were his designs, including the 'Chemosphere' in the Hollywood Hills and the futuristic bachelor pad featured in James Bond: Diamonds Are Forever.

 “We feel like his design makes our house part of the landscape,” remarked Mrs. Beyer, after bringing Lautner on to the project.
 The 12,000-square-foot, wave-like structure was oriented toward the ocean.
 A giant wall of glass framed the view.
 Its concrete exterior mirrored the contours of the tidal formations below.
 Lautner’s design was naturally suited to withstand coastal winds and required little maintenance.

-Taylor and Lautner placed colossal granite boulders, weighing 3 to21 tons each, all around the house.
-Moving them from the riverbed in Central California, where they were sourced ,took several months and was extremely expensive.
-Of the 125 they transported, only the best 20 made it in the house.
-Below them, a floor of poured concrete and polished slate glistened like the ripples of the ocean.
+Taylor and Lautner placed colossal granite boulders, weighing three to 21 tons each, all around the house.
+Transporting them from a riverbed in Central California was costly and took several months.
+Of the 125 they transported, only the best 20 made it into the final design.
+Below them, a floor of poured concrete and polished slate glistened like ripples in the ocean.

-If there was a new, more natural way to live, this is the town where spending eight years and a million dollars would be considered worth it.
+If there was a new, more natural-seeming way to live, this is the town where spending eight years and a million bucks would be considered worth it.